Why Your Dog Leaves Little Poop Balls Around the House

 Your Dog Has Bowel Incontinence

 This condition refers to the loss of a dog’s ability to control his bowel movements.
 The dogs aren’t able to properly control the muscles of the anus sphincter so this leads to them dropping small pieces of feces without proper awareness.
-In addition to the tiny poop balls, you may also notice redness and inflammation around the dog’s rectum.
+In addition to the tiny poop balls, you may also notice othe symptoms like redness and inflammation around the dog’s rectum as well as an increase in behaviors such as scooting.

 It’s highly recommended that you take your dog to the vet for a physical exam.
 Fecal parasite examination and blood tests may also be required depending on what the veterinarian discovers.
 Treatment may include anti-inflammatory medication or in worst case scenarios involve surgery.